-Notes: The migration process supports PMs or VMs running only the following operating systems: CentOS/RHEL 6.x or 7.x.
-Microsoft Windows 7, 8.x, or 10; or Windows Server 2008 R2, 2012, or 2016.
-Windows Server 2003-To migrate this VM, you must perform a different procedure.
-See Migrating a Windows Server 2003 VM to an everRun 7.x System.
-Ubuntu 14.04 LTS, 16.04 LTS, or 18.04 Server-After migrating this VM, you need to perform additional procedures.
-See To complete the migration of an Ubuntu VM.
-VMware Release 6.x • For Windows-based VMs that support hibernation or fast startup mode, you must disable these features before the migration process.
-To fully disable hibernation or fast startup mode, see the instructions to recover from a migration that fails with the error message Failed to mount '/dev/sda1: Operation not permitted below in Ö Troubleshooting.
-For Linux-based PMs or VMs, consider editing the /etc/fstab file before the migration process to comment out entries for data volumes and allow only the boot volume to mount.
+- The migration process supports PMs or VMs running only the following operating systems: - CentOS/RHEL 6.x or 7.x. - Microsoft Windows 10 Desktop; or Windows Server 2012, 2016, 2019, or 2022. - Ubuntu 18.04 Server-After migrating this VM, you need to perform additional procedures; otherwise, the VM fails to enter the running state on the everRun system.
+See To complete the migration of an Ubuntu VM. - VMware Release 6.x - For Windows-based VMs that support hibernation or fast startup mode, you must disable these features before the migration process.
+To fully disable hibernation or fast startup mode, see the instructions to recover from a migration that fails with the error message Failed to mount '/dev/sda1: Operation not permitted below in Troubleshooting. - For Linux-based PMs or VMs, consider editing the /etc/fstab file before the migration process to comment out entries for data volumes and allow only the boot volume to mount.
 Because Linux-based VMs use different device names on the everRun system, a new VM may boot into single-user mode if it cannot mount volumes with their original device names.
-You can restore the /etc/fstab entries with the correct device names after the migration, as described below in Troubleshooting.
-When migrating a VMware VM, you must shutdown the VM using operating system shutdown commands in addition to powering it off from the VMware console.
-If you shutdown the VM using only the VMware console, the migration will fail.
-The source PM or VM must be offline for the duration of the migration process.
-Consider scheduling a planned maintenance period for the migration.
-The time required for the migration depends on the size and number of volumes on the source system as well as the network bandwidth between the source and the target system.
-For example, transferring a source system with one 20 GB boot volume over a 1Gb network may take about 30 minutes.
+You can restore the /etc/fstab entries with the correct device names after the migration, as described below in Troubleshooting. - When migrating a VMware VM, you must shutdown the VM using operating system shutdown commands in addition to powering it off from the VMware console.
+If you shutdown the VM using only the VMware console, the migration will fail. - The source PM or VM must be offline for the duration of the migration process.
+Consider scheduling a planned maintenance period for the migration. - While migrating a VM from an everRun or ztC Edge system, it is normal if the source system displays the alert "The VM name has failed to start" during the migration process, because although the source VM is powered on and running the P2V client, the guest operating system does not start.

-- You can migrate multiple PMs or VMs at one time, but sharing network bandwidth may increase migration times. - To prevent conflicts with the original PM or VM, the P2V client automatically assigns a new MAC address to each network interface in the new VM; however, you must manually update any IP addresses and host names as needed. - If the system switches from the primary PM to the secondary PM during a migration, the migration process fails.
+- The time required for the migration depends on the size and number of volumes on the source system as well as the network bandwidth between the source and the target system.
+For example, transferring a source system with one 20 GB boot volume over a 1Gb network may take about 30 minutes. - You can migrate multiple PMs or VMs at one time, but sharing network bandwidth may increase migration times. - To prevent conflicts with the original PM or VM, the P2V client automatically assigns a new MAC address to each network interface in the new VM; however, you must manually update any IP addresses and host names as needed. - If the system switches from the primary PM to the secondary PM during a migration, the migration process fails.
 This does not affect the continuous uptime of your system, but you must reboot the P2V client on the source PM or VM and start over.
 See Troubleshooting below for more information. - After migrating a PM or VM, the network driver might not be properly installed.
 In this situation, manually install the driver.
 See Troubleshooting below for more information.